Shephexd/digits_3d/README.md

-It is one practical assignment for Pattern recognition course at LUT.
+It is a practical assignment for Pattern recognition course at LUT.